Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - Mailboxes from the default Outlook profile, in the sort order shown in Outlook (and not in the order they were added to the Outlook profile)
 - Mailboxes from other Outlook profiles.
 The profiles are sorted alphabetically.
 Within each profile, the mailboxes are sorted in the order they are shown in Outlook.

-For each mailbox, templates are applied in a specific order: Common templates first, group templates second, e-mail address specific templates last.
+For each mailbox, templates are applied in a specific order: Common templates first, group templates second, e-mail address specific templates third, replacement variables last.

 Each one of these templates groups can have one or more time range tags assigned.
 Such a template is only considered if the current system time is within at least one of these time range tags.
 - Common templates are templates with either no tag or only `[defaultNew]` and/or `[defaultReplyFwd]` (`[internal]` and/or `[external]` for OOF templates).